 As more and more cities begin to close non-essential businesses—like fitness studios, hair dressers and nail salons—many of us will have to improvise the services that we typically leave to experts.

 If you’re due to get your gel or shellac manicure redone and are no longer able to see your nail tech at the salon, you might be breaking a sweat thinking about removing it on your own.
 But fret not.
-Here’s how to remove shellac nails at home.
+I’m going to walk you through exactly how to remove shellac nails at home.

 First off, there’s a reason removing shellac nails is usually done at the salon.
 Improper removal of your shellac manicure can damage your nails long-term, so make sure you’re extra vigilant and don’t skip any steps.